エジプト

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and head to the sights of Giza and Cairo.
+• Private car transfer We will pick you up at your hotel and proceed to sightseeing in Giza and Cairo.

-• The Three Great Pyramids of Giza A symbol of ancient Egypt located on the Giza Plateau near Cairo, Egypt, and registered as a World Heritage Site, it is a historical tourist spot.
-The Giza pyramid complex consists of the three great pyramids of King Khufu, King Khafre, and King Menkaure, along with the adjacent Sphinx statue, and is believed to have been constructed around 2500 BC.
-These structures, with their long history and grand scale, are also known as the only remaining of the Seven Wonders of the Ancient World and embody the pinnacle of ancient architectural techniques.
+• The Great Pyramids of Giza Located on the Giza Plateau on the outskirts of Cairo, Egypt, they are symbols of ancient Egypt and a World Heritage site.
+The Giza pyramid complex consists of the three large pyramids of Pharaohs Khufu, Khafre, and Menkaure, and the adjacent Great Sphinx, and is believed to have been built around 2500 BCE.
+With their long history and grand scale, these structures are known as the only remaining of the ancient Seven Wonders and embody the pinnacle of ancient architectural technology.
 [Japanese Guide]

 • Attachment Image from Itinerary Row: 59589

-• Sphinx A massive stone statue about 73 meters long, standing on the Giza Plateau, with the body of a lion and the face of a human.
+• The Sphinx A massive stone statue about 73 meters long on the Giza Plateau, with the body of a lion and the face of a human.

-It is said to symbolize the majesty and mystery of the Pharaoh, and its origin and purpose remain shrouded in mystery.
+It is said to symbolize the pharaoh's dignity and mystery, and its origin and purpose remain shrouded in mystery.

 Together with the pyramids, it continues to captivate many travelers as a symbol of ancient Egypt.
 [Japanese Guide]